susumutomita/ETHTokyo2024/README.md

 ## ETHToGo

-**ETHToGo** is a decentralized, Web3-based platform designed to revolutionize the takeout and delivery industry by leveraging blockchain technology.
-Built on the BNB Chain, ETHToGo enables users to directly order takeout from local restaurants, with all transactions, payments, and reviews handled transparently through smart contracts.
+**ETHToGo** is a decentralized, Web3-based platform designed to revolutionize the takeout and delivery industry.
+ETHToGo enables users to directly order takeout from local restaurants, with all transactions, payments, and reviews handled transparently through smart contracts.
 This platform aims to provide a more efficient, secure, and community-driven experience for both customers and restaurant owners.

 ## Table of Contents